Where is the Blue Lagoon in Malta?

 Why is the Blue Lagoon in Malta so blue?

-The Blue Lagoon is a beach on one of the smallest islands in the Maltese Archipelago.
+The Blue Lagoon is an area on one of the smallest islands in the Maltese Archipelago.
 Sheltered between several islands, the Blue Lagoon is blue because of it's crystal-clear waters and the white sand which reflects the visible light coming from the sun.

 Are there jellyfish in Blue Lagoon in Malta?